 Our joint investments will allow millions of Australians to discover the benefits of electric driving.

-PAUL FOX – CEO
+PAUL FOX – HEAD OF CORPORATE DEVELOPMENT

 Prior to that he was CTO of AGL New Energy, where he was instrumental in creating the New Energy business; helping to deliver new products including zero-down solar, home batteries, smart air conditioners, virtual power plants, electric vehicle charging and blockchain enabled P2P trading.

 Prior to that he was a venture capitalist at the California Clean Energy Fund (CalCEF) and spent 14 years working in Silicon Valley.

 In other roles, Paul was CEO of a smart grid technology company, a vice president at electronics manufacturer Flex, and the CEO of a fuel cell company.

 He built the first mobile phones in Hungary, was a strategy consultant in telecoms, financial services and infrastructure, and was national operations manager for one of Australia’s largest construction organisations.